dshaver-ANL/NekDoc/source/tutorials/fdlf.rst

 Nondimensionalizing the case
 ............................

-This case can also be ran nondimensionally in Nek5000 to yield the same results.
+This case can also be run nondimensionally in Nek5000 to yield the same results.
+To do so, we must choose apprpriate scaling values for length, velocity (time), mass, etc.

 First, the length scale needs to be determined to nondimensionalize the fluid domain.
 The length scale can be found by calculating the hydraulic diameter.